 I’d like to harvest seeds to donate but I’m not quite sure how… You’re not alone!
 If you’re new to seed saving, start by returning seeds from self-pollinating plants such as bean, lettuce, pea, and tomatoes.
 These seeds produce plants like the ones that you grow.
 Ask Library staff to help you find seed saving resources or visit online seed saving resources.
 Seed saving is an ancient skill that involves knowledge and understanding of many different aspects pertaining to plant health, collection from a number of plants, and isolation distances to prevent undesired cross-pollination.
 We want to be sure we’re stocking the library with healthy and viable plant seeds.
 Seeds older than three years old will not be placed into the seed cabinet.

 How do I donate seeds?
 Seed donation forms and a donation box are located next to the Monterey Seed Library near the back entrance of the Library.
 Donations may be left during open hours of the Monterey Public Library.
 A Community seed donation day will also be held for to contribute your locally harvested or commercially purchased and non-GMO seeds for our growing seed library.
-Please ensure that saved plants seeds are less than two years old, non-hybrid, and non-GMO.
+Please ensure that saved plants seeds are non-hybrid and non-GMO.
 The seed donation form includes the following information for you to complete: Harvest year and geographic location of plant seed; plant name, variety, and color (for flowers); scientfic name (if known); organic (yes/no), and any special notes or folklore.
 Check the events page or email montereyseedlibrary (at) gmail.com to be placed on the notification list.